Waters of the United States (WOTUS)

 Transect Waters Mapping Tool

 Transect uses machine learning and integrated datasets, such as the National Hydrography Dataset, to automate the mapping of WOTUS.
+This dataset can locate groundwater and surface water concerns in a region.
 This software uses prior and current data about water locations to assess a specified region.
 The software provides the area and likelihood of regulated water appearing on a site, the jurisdiction of the water, and includes a corresponding confidence level in its occurrence.
 Additionally, Transect will also provide a site-specific list of permits and next steps required to comply with federal, state, and local laws.
 This mapping tool can aid in selecting the right site for a project by generating this report in minutes.
+Transect reports can be downloaded as a PDF to share with team members and stakeholders to keep everyone in the know about environmental risks.
+Should a new definition of WOTUS or supreme court decisions regarding regulations change permitting requirements, Transect data will stay updated to keep developers on track for their projects.